uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 It would have taken far too long to look through all the boxes and the target number might have never been found.

 Now this next game is slightly different.
-You have less lives, which makes things a bit more challenging, but this time the numbers inside the boxes will be in order.
+You have fewer lives, which makes things a bit more challenging, but this time the numbers inside the boxes will be in order.
 The box with the smallest number is on the far left, and the one with the largest number is on the far right.
 Let's see if you can find all the target numbers without running out of lives...